doertscho/arf-kiel/content/_index.en.md

     weight: 100
 ---

-# Aussie Rules is coming to Kiel!

-Want to try a new sport and make new friends?
-Great!
-Ever heard of Australian Football?
-No?
-That's no problem at all – you're certainly not alone.
-(If you HAVE heard of that sport, maybe you're an Aussie far away from home, missing a kick of the footy – you are just as welcome to join us of course, and we can probably learn a lot from you!)
+# G'Day Kiel!
+We're looking for new Koalas.

+**We're inviting you all to get to know our sport: Australian Football.
+Never heard of it before?
+Don't worry, you're certainly not alone.**

-Australian Rules Football is a fast and action-packed sport, and the most popular one in its native country.
+In its native country, Australian Football is the number one spectator sport.
+The professional league, the AFL, is one of the five most-attended sports leagues in the world.
-In Germany, however, it is barely known so far, and there was no club in Kiel either.
+In Germany, however, barely anyone knows the sport.
 We want to change that!

-We believe that this great game deserves more attention outside Australia too.
+## What's it all about?

-Regardless of whether you know the sport or want to try something new, and no matter your gender, age, height, shape or whatever.
+Australian Football is a fast and action-packed sport in which there is a role for everyone, no matter your gender, age, height, shape or whatever.
-Aussie Rules is such a multi-faceted sport that there's a place for anyone, no matter what your individual strengths are.
+Good teamwork is absolutely mandatory.
+And it's simply great fun to play and to watch.
-More info about the game: [About AF]({{< relref "about-arf" >}})
+Find out more here: [About AF]({{< relref "about-arf" >}})

+{{< inline-image "/images/equipment.jpg" >}}

+## Join us!

 We're building up Kiel's first Australian Football club, and we're inviting all of you to join us!